 The 10 Year Anniversary of the Victorian Bushfires

-February 2019 will mark the 10 year anniversary of the 2009 Victorian Bushfires and corresponding heatwave - one of the most significant natural disasters Victoria has experienced.
+February 2019 marked the 10 year anniversary of the 2009 Victorian Bushfires and corresponding heatwave - one of the most significant natural disasters Victoria has experienced.

 There were 173 people who lost their lives, and many more who were injured or had their homes destroyed.